finbarr/airbrite-api/README.md

 Our API is organized around REST and designed to have predictable, resource-oriented URLs, and to use HTTP response codes to indicate API errors.
 We support [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
 JSON will be returned in all responses from the API, including errors.

 To make the Airbrite API as explorable as possible, accounts have test API keys as well as live API keys.
 These keys can be active at the same time.
-Data created with test credentials will never access live money.
+Data created with test credentials do not access live money.

 ## Getting Started